chrisbrejon/ACES-1.3-OCIO-Config/README.md

 # About the config
 * Reference color space is ACES2065-1
-* All matrixes come from the original OCIO config
+* All transforms come from the original OCIO config
 * "ACEScct" can be used for a matte-painting workflow in Photoshop
-* "ACEScct" is the shaper space for the LMT.
-It can be used for color timing and some log operations (such as sharpen)
+* "ACEScct" can also be used for color timing and some log operations (such as sharpen)
 * Substance_painter roles were set following [this page](https://mrlixm.github.io/blog/substance-painter-color-management/)
 * No inverse of the View Transforms has been provided
 * One may easily add several colorspaces or displays for HDR output if needed (such as "p3_d65_pq")